wireservice/agate/docs/cookbook/statistics.rst

 Identifying outliers
 ====================

-journalism includes two builtin methods for identifying outliers.
+agate includes two builtin methods for identifying outliers.
 The first, and most widely known, is by identifying values which are more than some number of standard deviations from the mean (typically 3).

 .. code-block:: python